surbhimotghare/oncall-lens/Oncall Lens Plan.md

     - **Function:** This agent receives the raw files (`.log`, `.diff`, `.png`) from the Manager.
 It uses specific tools to parse the logs, extract code from diffs, and perform OCR on the screenshots.
 Its output is clean, structured text and data that other agents can easily use.
 3. **The Historical Analyst Agent (The RAG Specialist):**
     - **Role:** The internal knowledge expert.
     - **Function:** **This is where your RAG pipeline lives.** The Manager tasks this agent with finding historical context.
-It takes the structured data from the Triage Agent, formulates queries, and interacts deeply with the ChromaDB vector store of past incidents.
+It takes the structured data from the Triage Agent, formulates queries, and interacts deeply with the Qdrant vector store of past incidents.
 Its deliverable is a summary of similar past incidents, their root causes, and their resolutions.
 4. **The External Researcher Agent:**
     - **Role:** The public internet specialist.
     - **Function:** If the Triage Agent extracts a specific error code (e.g., `PGRST-1138`) or a public library name, the Manager can delegate a task to this agent.
 It uses the Tavily Search API to find public documentation, GitHub issues, or Stack Overflow posts related to that error.